 3. Promoting Something You Haven’t Tried or Don’t Like

-Do not ever link up with a product that you yourself have not tried or, worse yet, something that you tried but did not like.
+Do not ever link up with a product that you have not tried or, worse yet, something that you tried but did not like.
 Posting affiliate links is a de facto endorsement, and you should not endorse anything you’re not 100 percent behind.
-Even if you are not personally involved in the manufacture or distribution of the product, it will reflect badly on you if people buy something sub par from a link on your site.
+Even if you are not personally involved in the manufacture or distribution of the product, it will reflect poorly on you if people buy something sub-par from a link on your site.

 It’s not uncommon for bloggers to get caught in the middle when readers find a product does not deliver what it advertised.
 Are you prepared to take that risk?
 Then you need to try it out for yourself ahead of time.
 Remember, it’s not just the product itself, either.

 Take note of customer relations, shipping, ease of ordering and other things that go into the overall product experience.
 Also be sure to keep in mind pricing.
 While you may have tried the product for free to establish the relationship with the company, others will be paying, and they should get a good return for their money.